-In addition to the Warsaw Ghetto Uprising, in approximately one hundred other ghettos in Eastern Europe underground fighting organizations were formed.
-They came into being with goals similar to those of the Warsaw ghetto fighters, understanding they could not defeat the Nazis and to a large extent fighting for its own sake.
+Waffen SS soldiers leading Jews captured during the suppression of the Warsaw Ghetto Uprising.
+National Archives and Records Administration, College Park 6003996 for its own sake.
 Nevertheless, some undergrounds put more emphasis on various escape plans that would be implemented in the wake of the fighting.
 There were cases in which the fighting was spontaneous and others where it was more organized.
 In most cases, Jewish youth movements were deeply involved.
 In some places the planned armed resistance was never realized, owing to local conditions.
 Ultimately each ghetto has its own story.
 Among all of the ghetto uprisings, the Warsaw Ghetto Uprising was the largest, the longest, and the most influential.